DataBiosphere/dsub/README.md

     --env SAMTOOLS_TASK=index \

-Note that each of the `--env`, `--input`, and `--output` parameters supports a multiple space-separated values for a single flag, or multiple flags.
+Note that each of the `--env`, `--input`, and `--output` parameters supports multiple space-separated values for a single flag, or multiple flags.
 For example:

     --env NAME1=VALUE1 NAME2=VALUE2